coatlessali/stf-community-unix/README.md

 - Q: How do I remove CE?
 - A: In RPCS3, right click Sonic The Fighters -> Remove -> Remove HDD Game.
 Then reinstall your pkg file.
 - Q: How do I update?
-- A: Remove CE, then reinstall Sonic the Fighters, and *then* reinstall CE.
+- A: Simply rerun the script.
 - Q: Why are you like this?
 - A: Bill Michaelsoft 4P+K > P+K > P+K > P+K > P+B'd my dog.